withastro/docs/src/pages/en/reference/api-reference.md

 <body><h1>{id}: {post.name}</h1></body>
 ```

-Alongside of using `await fetch()` you can also pass manually constructed or generated arrays to a `map` function, and let Astro generate all the pages for you, based on the data you have provided.
+You can also pass a regular array, which may be helpful when generating or stubbing a known list of routes.

 ```astro
 ---